Doug Lussenhop: Music albums

 Along with creating original music for television programs, he is a self-described "Joke DJ" and creates songs that combine music and comedy.
 Lussenhop was the opening act for Tim & Eric during several of their international tours.
 In 2009, Lussenhop released an original album of songs called Pound It, many of which had been created for sketches in his Poundcast series.

 Lussenhop has recorded several albums that have been released on labels Gnar Tapes, Kerchow Records, and SBI Press.
 His albums include Pound It, Up Our Holes, Nickels Get Jelly, The Archives Volume Two, Videovember, and The Body Tight Workout.

 Podcasting

-Along with fellow comedians Neal Brennan and Moshe Kasher, Lussenhop cohosted The Champs podcast, where Lussenhop interrupted and guided the interviews with well-timed musical cues, and audio drops.
+Along with fellow comedians Neal Brennan and Moshe Kasher, Lussenhop cohosted The Champs podcast, where Lussenhop interrupted the interviews with musical cues and audio drops.
 After departing from The Champs, Lussenhop started his own podcast, The Poundcast, which he hosts with Brent Weinbach.
 Lussenhop is also a co-host of the podcast Office Hours with Tim Heidecker along with Vic Berger.